Leona R. Wisoker Press Kit:

 Leona = writer, editor, drinker-of-coffee-in-mass-quantities, reader, researcher, madwoman-in-training.
 What else do you really need to know?

 See Leona.
 See Leona write.
 Write, Leona, write.
 See Leona edit.
 Edit, Leona, edit.
 See Leona drink lots of coffee….

 Leona R. Wisoker writes a variety of speculative fiction, from experimental to horror, from fantasy to science fiction.
-She also loves to teach, edit (her own and other people’s work), read (mostly non fiction these days), and drinks (recently decreasing) quantities of coffee.
+She also loves to teach, edit (her own and other people’s work), read, and drink coffee.
 In her less-than abundant spare time, she is a wild garden warrior, an adventurous cook, and a champion catnapper, especially if sunbeams are available.

 Leona R. Wisoker grew up reading about dragons and demons, much to the dismay of her science-fiction and mainstream-mystery loving parents.
 Thankfully, she’s (mostly) stopped writing about elves and ents at this point in her life in favor of figuring out how to build a better demon, fit dragons onto spaceships, and just what Charon would do on vacation.

 Leona R. Wisoker writes a variety of speculative fiction, from experimental to horror, from fantasy to science fiction.
 Her science-fantasy series, Children of the Desert, follows several characters through a world slowly coming apart as dangerous secrets are revealed and centuries-long plots move into their final stages.
 Shorter works, such as Silver and Iron in the Sha’Daa: PAWNS anthology and Dragon Child in the Galactic Creatures anthology, reflect Leona’s early love of stories that involve demons and elves.

-Leona’s work is fueled by coffee, chocolate, and home made bread.
-She often contemplates exercise, decides it’s too much time away from working on really important things, then returns to creating bizarrities, researching random subjects, scouring Pinterest, or planning her next garden project.
+Leona’s work is fueled by coffee, chocolate, and sugar.
+She often contemplates exercise, decides it’s too much time away from working on really important things, then returns to creating bizarrities, researching random subjects, or planning her next garden project.